Importance of Updating and reviewing your company policies and procedures

 Writing an employee handbook from scratch is a big undertaking.
 You have to explain a lot of rules and guidelines in a way that is easy to understand yet detailed enough to get the full message across to your employees.

-- Flexible working arrangements – 1st December 2019 affecting all modern awards – additional obligations in regard to arrangements and requested for flexible working.
+- Flexible working arrangements – 1st December 2019 affecting all modern awards – additional obligations in regard to arrangements and request for flexible working.
 Flexible work is now a model term in all Modern Awards.
 Under the model term, employers must actually have a discussion with employees who make a request and try to come to a genuine agreement.
 The obligation to discuss did not exist under the Act.
 Employers must also provide a written response explaining any grounds for refusal of the request.

 - Casual Conversion – October 2018 – many modern awards received a new clause that provided casual employees with an entitlement they did not have before.
 As of 1October 2018, ‘regular casual employees’ may request that their employment be converted to full time or part-time employment.